 where $S = |D{retr}^{useful}|$ .
-Then, we proceed with the estimation analogously as for Scan.
+Then, we proceed with the estimation analogously to Scan.

-6.1.5 Choosing an Execution Strategy
+6.1.5 Choosing an Execution Strategy.
 Using the estimation techniques from Sections 6.1.1 through 6.1.4, we can now describe our overall global optimization approach.
-Initially, our optimizer is informed of the general token and document degree distribution (e.g., the optimizer knows that the token and document degrees follow a power-law distribution for $Task\ 1$ ).
-As discussed, the actual parameters of these distributions are unknown, so the optimizer assumes some rough constant values for these parameters (e.g., $\beta = 2$ for
+Initially, our optimizer is informed of the general token and document degree distribution (e.g., the optimizer knows that the token and document degrees follow a power-law distribution for Task 1).
+As discussed, the actual parameters of these distributions are unknown, so the optimizer assumes some rough constant values for these parameters (e.g., $\beta = 2$ for power-law distributions)-which will be later refined-to decide which of the execution strategies from Section 4 is most promising.